 HW 2.2 Consider the one dimensional stencil code from the previous exercise.
-Create two kernels based on the current implementation, with different ways to access elements on the input vector: specifying (i) an offset (i.e., with an offset of 5, thread t_0 will start on the fifth element of the vector), or (ii) a stride (i.e., with a stride of 2, thread t_0 will access the vector at position 0, 2, 4, ...).
-Handle the memory transfers independently for each different kernel.
+Create two kernels based on the current implementation, with different ways to access elements on the input vector: specifying (i) an offset, or (ii) a stride.

 Lab 2.2 Execute the kernels multiple times with different offsets and strides and assess their execution times.
-How do you explain the results?
 Listen to the suggestions to avoid excessive data transfers between host and device when calling multiple kernels with read-only inputs.
 Implement the suggestions and measure their impact on performance.